burakmartin/pomodoro/README.md

 This section gives an overview on how to use the program.

 ### General
-Simply run python3 pomodoro.py to run the programm.
+Simply run python3 pomodoro.py to start the program.

 ### Windows
 You can create a executable file with pyinstaller.
 For that "pip install pyinstaller" and then run pyinstaller pomodoro.spec.